digital-work-lab/handbook/_courses/2025-SoSe-OSP.md

 Start: March (summer term), September (winter term)

-- [x] Secretary and Professor: Announce dates/rooms on the websites, add to calendar.
+- [x] Team Assistant and Professor: Announce dates/rooms on the websites, add to calendar.
 - [x] IT department: Create the VC course, two weeks before the semester starts (automatically based on UnivIS).
 - [x] Professor: The project should be announced on [Instagram](https://www.instagram.com/informatik_unibamberg/){: target="_blank"} and in the [Fachschaft WIAI newsletter](https://vc.uni-bamberg.de/course/view.php?id=284){: target="_blank"}
 - [x] Professor: Create a reminder for the evaluations.
-- [x] Secretary: Add moderator and session dates in VC.
+- [x] Team Assistant: Add moderator and session dates in VC.
 - [x] Professor: Summarize the feedback from the last course and explain how it was addressed.
 - [x] Professor: Activate course in VC (visible to students).